wilsonwid/cs3244-pg26/docs/index.md

 # Using the website
 ---
-* Navigate the website by searching (on the top right searchbar) or by clicking the text on the left navbar.
+* Navigate the website by searching (on the top right searchbar) or by clicking any text inside the left navbar.
 * Each page's table of contents will be displayed on the right hand side of the screen.
 * Toggle between light and dark mode by pressing the "sun" icon on the top right.